 - There is often a temporary loss of feeling in the operated area and the tooth may feel loose.

-- Do not smoke, spit or use a straw on the day of the surgery (avoid smoking for a few days after the surgery).
+- Do not smoke, spit or use a straw on the day of the treatment (avoid smoking for a few days after the treatment).

 - Should any difficulties occur, do not hesitate to call us anytime.